It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 It asks a few simple questions and helps match your personality to a role that fits so you don’t have to figure this all out.

-Alternatively, if you just want to make bank and don’t really care which area to focus in, then check out this guide to the highest-paying and most in-demand roles in 2025 so you can pick based on earning potential instead.
+Alternatively, if you just want to make bank and don’t really care which area to focus in, then check out this guide to the highest-paying tech jobs so you can pick based on earning potential instead.
 Simple!

 So what’s next?